matthewdeaves/willow/DeveloperGuide.md

    - `CreateUserCommand.php` - For creating new users.
    - `DefaultDataExportCommand.php` - To export default data.
    - `DefaultDataImportCommand.php` - To import default data.
-   - `ExportCodeCommand.php` - For exporting code.
+   - `ExportCodeCommand.php` - For exporting code, useful for working with AI agents.
    - `ResizeImagesCommand.php` - To resize images.
-   - `TestRateLimitCommand.php` - For testing rate limits.
+   - `TestRateLimitCommand.php` - For testing rate limits (PHPUnit tests test this too, just useful to have a seperate tool.).

    [src/Command](https://github.com/matthewdeaves/willow/tree/main/src/Command)